 [Regulation 224 inserted in Gazette 29 Jun 2001 p.
 3095-8; amended in Gazette 13 Apr 2007 p.
 1605.]

 224A.
-Information about significant events
+Significant events, Board to inform Members about

 (1) As soon as practicable after the occurrence of a significant event the Board is to give to each Member who the Board reasonably expects has been, will or may be affected by the event all the information about the event that the Board reasonably believes that the Member would reasonably expect to be provided with, including details of —